From the cost to picking the right cow, breeding, calving, milking, and more learn the basics of keeping a family milk cow on the homestead.

 • Grain & Mineral Bucket

-I recommend always at the very least “grain bucket training” your cow.
+I recommend always at the very least “grain bucket training” your family milk cow.
 This amounts to putting a scoop of grain in the bottom of a bucket a few times and shaking it, calling her while you shake.
 Let her snack on the grain and it will only take a few times before she comes running.
 That way, if she does get out of her fencing, having her know what that “shake, shake” means is the difference between you spending an hour fighting an ornery cow or 10 minutes walking her back and re-securing the fence.
 If you didn’t invest in a cow that that is 100% grass-fed and can thrive on only grass and hay while maintaining her body condition then you should seriously consider the ethics of supplementing her diet with a bit of grain.

 • Milking Supplies: Teat Cleaner, Teat Dip, Rags (Paper Towels or Shop Towels), Udder Butter, 2 Stainless Steel Buckets (1 “Clean”, 1 “Dirty”), Funnel & Filters, Half-Gallon Mason Jars